KOMR: History

-In late 1985, Mazursky sold KLFF, an adult standards station, to Affiliated Broadcasting.
-Affiliated was the new owner of KONC, the primary classical station in Phoenix.
-A condition of the sale required low-rated KMZK to vacate the classical format, and KMZK became a country music station.
-That would prove short-lived when, in March 1986, Affiliated flipped KONC to adult contemporary music as KAMJ.
-While Affiliated's acquisition of KFLR for classical music languished, Mazursky announced plans to revert KMZK to classical music, prompting Affiliated to ditch its own classical plans.
+In late 1985, Mazursky sold 1360 AM KLFF, a big band station, to Affiliated Broadcasting, the new owners of KONC, the classical station in Phoenix.
+A condition of the sale required low-rated KMZK to vacate the classical format, and KMZK became a country station.
+That would prove short-lived when, in March 1986, Affiliated flipped KONC and changed that station to adult contemporary KAMJ; while Affiliated's acquisition of KFLR AM 1230 for classical music languished, Mazursky announced plans to revert KMZK to classical music, prompting Affiliated to ditch its own classical plans.
 In addition, KMZK became KONC.
 Throughout the 1980s, KONC was used on an electronic program guide on United Cable.

-KONC dropped classical music at 6 p.m. on January 15, 1993, when it flipped to a modern rock/alternative format as KEDJ, known as "The Edge."
-That left Phoenix without a classical station for three months, when KBAQ signed on the air as a public station.
-KEDJ upgraded to Class C2 status after another station was moved from 106.3 in Arizona City to 106.5 in the late 1990s.
+KONC dropped classical music in January 1993, being replaced by modern rock/alternative KEDJ, known as "The Edge."
+That left Phoenix without a classical station for three months, when KBAQ 89.5 signed on the air as a public station.
+The station upgraded to a class C2 after another station was moved from 106.3 in Arizona City, AZ to 106.5 in the late 1990s.

-Recuerdo and Amor

-In 2001, Hispanic Broadcasting Corporation (a predecessor to Univision Radio) acquired the station.
-The company flipped 106.3 FM to a Spanish-language adult contemporary format called "Amor."
-FM 106.3 began simulcasting with 106.5 KKMR and 100.3 KQMR.
-Moments after the format change, the owners of 103.9 FM, which was then Rhythmic Contemporary KPTY, purchased the rights to the KEDJ Alternative Rock format.
-But the company did not continue the contract to carry the syndicated Howard Stern Show, which had been on 106.3 and 100.3.
-The deal also included transferring the call letters and "The Edge" moniker to 103.9 FM.
-Three call sign changes in 15 days followed until 106.3 became KOMR.
+In 2001, Hispanic Broadcasting Corporation (a predecessor to Univision Radio) acquired the station and flipped the station to a Spanish-language adult contemporary station called "Amor", simulcasting with KKMR and KQMR.
+Moments after the format change, the owners of 103.9 FM, which was then Rhythmic Contemporary Hit Radio KPTY, purchased the rights to the KEDJ format (minus the contract to air Howard Stern's syndicated program, which had been on 106.3 and 100.3) and call letters, as well as the Edge moniker.
+Three callsign changes in 15 days followed until 106.3 became KOMR, which was previously held by a defunct radio station in St. Louis, Missouri.

 In October 2005, Univision made adjustments to the "Amor" format, making it more oldies-driven, and changed the name to "Recuerdo".

 On February 6, 2018, Univision dropped the "Más Variedad" Spanish Adult Hits format and switched it to Spanish AC as Amor 106.3.
-Some of the music and radio shows are carried from KBRG in San Jose and KRDA in Fresno.
-Those two stations also carry the "Amor" format.
-The “Amor” stations are similar to 107.5 KLVE in Los Angeles, which is one of the most listened Spanish language radio stations in the United States.
+Although the music and radio shows are syndicated and heard from KBRG in San Jose and KRDA in Fresno simultaneously, which also carries the Amor format.
+The “Amor” stations are similar to KLVE in Los Angeles which is one of the most listened Spanish language radio stations in the United States.